theuves/psenv/readme.md

 ## Example

-Suppose that you have the following parameters on Parameter Store:
+Suppose you have the following parameters in the Parameter Store:

 | Name             | Value         |
 |:-----------------|:--------------|